-King Vidor and the set for "Lincoln, N.M.," in the hills above the San Fernando Valley
+King Vidor and the set for "Lincoln, N.M.," in the hills of the northern San Fernando Valley

-This remarkable promotional shot for "Billy the Kid" shows the film's director, King Vidor, overlooking the set for the town of Lincoln, N.M., believed to have been constructed in what is now the Porter Ranch area in the hills above Northridge, Calif., just north of the San Fernando Valley.
+This remarkable promotional shot for "Billy the Kid" shows the film's director, King Vidor, overlooking the set for the town of Lincoln, N.M., which was built for the film along what is now Wilbur Avenue in the hilly Porter Ranch area above the northwestern San Fernando Valley.

-"Billy the Kid" set in Porter Ranch (Jerry England collection)
+"Billy the Kid" set in modern-day Porter Ranch (Jerry England collection)

-The choice of this location for "Billy the Kid" — a short distance east of the Iverson Movie Ranch, where filming had been going on since about 1912 — was part of a surge in interest in filming in the northwest corner of the Valley that coincided with the rapid rise of the Western genre in the early 1930s.
+The choice of this location for "Billy the Kid" — a short distance east of the Iverson Movie Ranch, where filming had been going on since the 1910s — was part of a surge in interest in filming in the northwest corner of the Valley that coincided with the rapid rise of the Western genre in the early 1930s.

 After a brief stint at Paramount, Johnny landed the title role in the Mascot cliffhanger "Fighting With Kit Carson."
 The 12-chapter serial jump-started Johnny's long working relationship with the Iverson Movie Ranch.

 Johnny went to work for Poverty Row producer A.W.
 Hackel's Supreme Pictures in 1935, a move that brought Johnny into the Republic fold when Hackel signed a distribution deal with Republic the following year.
 Republic was just ramping up its Iverson production slate, and Johnny started heading out there regularly in 1937.

 "Flaming Frontiers" (Universal serial, 1938)